OTB Race Previews

 - Fund your OTB account with cash

 - Buy at Walgreens, CVS, Rite Aid + many more

 Bet the Belmont Stakes online with OffTrackBetting.com - US Legal Online Wagering

-The 148th running of the $1,500,000 Belmont Stakes (Grade I), is the third jewel of the Triple Crown, set for Saturday, June 11, 2016 at historic Belmont Park in Elmont, New York.
+The 154th running of the $1,500,000 Belmont Stakes (Grade I), is the final leg of the Triple Crown and is set for Saturday, June 11, 2022 at historic Belmont Park in Elmont, New York.

 The first Belmont in the United States was not the famous stakes race or even the man for whom it is named.
 Rather, the first Belmont was a race horse that arrived in California in 1853 from his breeding grounds of Franklin, Ohio.
 The Belmont Stakes, however, are named after August Belmont, a financier who made quite a name and fortune for himself in New York politics and society.
 Obviously, Mr. Belmont was also quite involved in horse racing, and his imprint is even intertwined within the history of the Kentucky Derby.

 The oldest of America's three Triple Crown races, the Belmont Stakes was first run on June 19, 1867, at the Jerome Park race course, an oddly shaped, English-style track that required its runners to negotiate three turns instead of two because of a dip in the middle of the backstretch.
 A filly, Ruthless, won the first Belmont's $1,850 winners purse, outlasting DeCourcey by a head.
 The race has been run every since, with the exception of 1911 and 1912, and the Belmont has established itself as the ultimate test of championship stamina in this country.
 Its 1-1/2-mile distance now has become a rarity in American dirt races.